 What makes the sinus node misfire?

-Sick sinus syndrome can occur in people of all ages, even infants.
-Because it usually develops slowly, over many years, it's most common in people around age 70.
+Sick sinus syndrome can occur at all ages, even infancy.
+Because it usually develops over many years, it's most common in people over age 65.

-In rare cases, sick sinus syndrome may also be associated with certain conditions such as muscular dystrophy and other diseases that may affect the heart.
+In rare cases, sick sinus syndrome can be associated with certain conditions such as muscular dystrophy and other diseases that may affect the heart.

 When your heart's natural pacemaker isn't working properly, your heart can't perform as efficiently as it should.
-This can lead to a very slow heart rate, which may cause fainting.
+This can lead to: